SametSisartenep/rcfitness/readme.md

 ## default session file

-The `default.session` file shows a repetitions-per-exercise table, matching the order in the `exercises` file, ready to be selected and sent to a [rio(1)](http:/man.9front.org/1/rio) window right after starting a `workout`.
+The `calisthenics.week` file shows a selection of exercises and a repetitions-per-exercise table, matching the order in the `exercises` file.
+It's used to automatically set up a routine, like `{cat calisthenics.week; cat} | workout`.

 ## about weights